-Do you have a generation gap in the workplace?
+Do you need to bridge the gap in your multi-generational workplace?

 If you have employees on your team ranging from their 20s up through their 70s, you may have noticed a few challenges: